globallightingdata/website/docs/getting-started/create-first-gldf.md

 ```

 :::tip Tip
-For a detailed description on how to geometry see the section <a href="../geometry/introduction" target="_self">GLDF 3d Introduction</a>.
+For a detailed description on how to geometry see the section [GLDF 3D Introduction](/docs/geometry/introduction.md).
 :::

 ### Step 8: Finishing up

-For your file to work in Relux or DiaLUX, you may need to add your license key and member ID to the file.
-The header would then look like this:
+For your file to work in Relux or DIALux, you may need to add your license key and member ID to the file.
+The [Header](/docs/structure/header.md) would then look like this:

 ```xml
 <Header>